tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Wed Jul 18 2007

-Chassidy Wolf (a 55-year-old White middle-class college dropout) entered a church, ready to deliver a speech to religious people.
+Chassidy Wolf (a 55-year-old white middle-class college dropout) entered a church, ready to deliver a speech to religious people.
 She saw religion as a progressive force in society, but one that has engaged in a horrible crime: interfering in the secular world and trying to sway the national government.
 This violation of the separation of church and state cannot stand!
 Chassidy Wolf uttered a quick prayer to Karma to calm her nerves.

 Chassidy Wolf outright claimed to make the claim that the universe is controlled by a magical force called 'Karma'.
 Chassidy Wolf argued that Karma was a personal, physical being that humans can relate to and communicate with.